×

 Where will I buy groceries and do other shopping in China?

 "People living in China typically buy groceries and do other shopping at local markets, supermarkets, convenience stores, and online stores.
 Many people also shop at specialty stores for items such as fresh produce, meat, and seafood.
-Additionally, people may visit department stores, shopping malls, and street vendors for a variety of items," wrote one person in China.
+Additionally, people may visit department stores, shopping malls, and street vendors for a variety of items," explained one retiree living in China.

 About the Author